vedph/gve-doc/model/diplomatic.md

 The original strategy is purely graphical, and more faithful in reproducing the facsimile image, literally re-drawing on top of it (via SVG), and positioning added text according to diplomatic metadata.
 Animations are used to represent the temporal flow of operations.
 This method, while accurate, can be complex and time-consuming, unless driven by a more automated data flow for imaging.

 To enhance efficiency and provide more granular data at the visual level, a new, symbolic approach has been introduced abstracting the visualization process.
 Instead of redrawing each sign, operations are described using rendition features (like “diagonal line”, “box”, “cross”, "below and to the left", “shifted right”, etc.), while the visualization engine uses this visual grammar to do the math to properly size and position each element.

+>This page reflects the current state of the model and software.
+The new visualization approach is anyway designed to superceed the old one, as the old one can be implemented within the same model in the context of an imaging-driven flow.
+In this case, one would create a visuals catalog directly from the facsimile and then consume it just like it were a general-purpose, more abstract catalog.

 ## Graphical Approach